aneeskhan47/php-howlongtobeat-api/README.md

 }
 ```

-You can also specify the page number and the number of results per page.
+You can also specify the number of results per page. for example, to get second page with 10 results per page, you can do this:

 ```php
 $results = $hltb->searchByTitle("The Last of Us", 2, 10);
 ```

+Note: The maximum number of results per allowed is 25.
+This is by HowLongToBeat.com limitation.

 #### Search for a single game by its ID